 - Inadequate vessel maintenance

 - Mechanical or electrical malfunctions

 These may be issues onboard one or both vessels involved in the collision.
 Regardless of where the issue(s) happen, all workers (and passengers) onboard each vessel have clear legal rights.
 In addition, families who lose loved ones have clear legal rights as well.
 However, asserting these legal rights isn’t easy, and victims and their families should consult with a maritime collision attorney as soon as possible.

 What Compensation Will a Maritime Collision Law Firm Pursue for Victims and Families?

 The compensation available to victims and families after a maritime collision depends on the specific circumstances involved.
 In most cases, victims and families will be able to pursue claims for full compensation based on Jones Act negligence or unseaworthiness.
 However, the Death on the High Seas Act (DOHSA) will apply in some cases, and there are some other possibilities as well.
 With this in mind, generally speaking, the types of compensation that may be available include:

 - Loss of income

 Speak with a Maritime Collision Lawyer for Free

-If you need more information about pursuing a Jones Act claim for financial compensation after a maritime collision, we encourage you to contact us promptly.
+If you need more information about pursuing a Jones Act claim for financial compensation after a maritime collision, we encourage you to contact our offshore injuries lawyers promptly.
 To speak with an experienced maritime collision attorney in confidence as soon as possible, call 800-468-4878 or request a free consultation online now.